GitbookIO/node-onix/README.md

 [![NPM version](https://badge.fury.io/js/onix-builder.svg)](http://badge.fury.io/js/onix-builder)
 [![Build Status](https://travis-ci.org/GitbookIO/onix-builder.png?branch=master)](https://travis-ci.org/GitbookIO/onix-builder)

-This library can be used to generate ONIX files from a list of books metadatas.
+This library can be used to parse, or generate ONIX files from a list of books metadatas.

 ### Installation

 ```
-$ npm install onix-builder
+$ npm install onix
 ```

 ### How to use it?